TSM Survey Approach and Assessment of Representativeness

 The way the data has been prepared will allow for Integrity Connect to group the responses received into the following representations:

-When responses are received, they will be placed into above groupings to give an overall assessment of representativeness of those groupings across the entire tenant base.
+When responses are received, they are placed into above groupings to give an overall assessment of representativeness of those groupings across the entire tenant base.

 During the survey process, we will work with Integrity Connect to review weekly the number of completed surveys to ensure that survey responses are representative of our tenants.
 If we identify that any groups are being underrepresented, we will engage with them more to encourage they complete the survey to ensure those groups are being sufficiently represented.
 This will be done via letter, phone and email.